 Part Four: Faux Stacked Log Front

-- Log slices cut on a band saw at 2 inches
+Log, sliced on a band saw at 2 inches

-- Gorilla Glue (or other strong adhesive)
+Gorilla Glue (or other strong adhesive)

 And that was that!
 Our living room officially had a fireplace!
+We love it!